I'm currently not in Switzerland, is it safe to travel to Geneva?

 Will there be increased Emergency Funding or something similar for students whose financial situation has changed due to this crisis?

 In light of the exceptional circumstance due to the outbreak of the COVID-19 virus in Switzerland and worldwide, we understand that some students may be affected financially and would require some financial assistance due to their particular situation caused by the pandemic.
-If you consider that you are adversely affected and are unable to cope with possible additional expenses, please complete this COVID-19 Special Aid form.
+If you consider that you are adversely affected and are unable to cope with possible additional expenses, please complete this Special Aid form.

 We will review your particular situation and will get back to you within a period of 2 weeks.

-The COVID-19 special aid is only applicable to our current students.
+Special aid is only applicable to our current students.
 There will be no further financial assistance given to incoming students who were not already awarded a scholarship.